-Would you like to rename, delete or change the color of a keyword?
-Right-click it and choose the appropriate option from the context menu.
+If you would like to rename, delete or change the color of a keyword, simply right-click it and choose the appropriate option from the context menu.
 You can also assign the keyword to favorites from here.

 If you want to merge two or more keywords into one, select them while holding ⌘ (command), and choose Merge from the context menu.